Thursday, February 13, 2014

 According to the KJ: a Litchfield man has reported seeing a "white bigfoot," sometimes called a Yeti, near his home.

-He said he looked up and saw a huge, fat, white-haired beast, which stopped in
+He said he looked up and saw a huge, fat, white-haired beast, which stopped infront of them, looked at them and growled before screaming and running away into the woods.

 Not the Litchfield Yeti